Normal version recommended for most users (MIT)

 -v $PWD:/app ghcr.io/owasp-dep-scan/dep-scan --src /app --reports-dir /app/reports

-for caching the vulnerability information.
+In the above example, /tmp is mounted as /db into the container.
+This directory is then specified as VDB_HOME for caching the vulnerability information.
 This way the database can be cached and reused to improve performance.